-Spread The Love with WERS + Taza Chocolate
+Spread the Love with WERS & Taza Chocolate! | WERS 88.9FM

 Statement from Taza Chocolate

-At Taza Chocolate we make stone ground chocolate.
+At Taza, we make stone ground chocolate from bean to bar at our Somerville, MA chocolate factory.
 Cacao is so complex in flavor that we want to let it shout loud and proud.
 We use hand-carved granite millstones to grind the best Direct Trade cacao into chocolate that hits you with an explosion of flavor and a bold unrefined feel, unlike anything you’ve ever tasted.

-We’re proud to be pioneers in ethical cacao sourcing.
+We’re proud to be pioneers in ethical cacao sourcing and transparency.
 We were the first U.S. chocolate maker to establish a third-party certified Direct Trade Cacao Certification program.
 We build real, face-to-face relationships with growers who respect the environment, respect fair labor practices, and above all, respect cacao.
 We pay them a premium above the Fair Trade price for the exceptional cacao they produce.

+We now offer both in-person Factory Tours and Virtual Chocolate Tasting Experiences for both individuals and groups.
+For more information, visit tazachocolate.com.

-Fair Market Value: $21 for the Winter Warmer Sampler, $50 for the Chocolate Covered Nut Trio, $55 for the Boldest Flavor Gift Box, and $125 for the Taste of Taza Gift Box.
+Fair Market Value: $21 for the Winter Warmer Sampler, $39.99 for the Secret Spot Sweet and Spicy Sampler, $55 for the Boldest Flavor Gift Box, and $86 for the Whole Lotta Love Gift Set.